JanHerca/urantiapedia/output/wikijs/en/article/Anton_Schmalz/Personal_and_Global_Peace.md

 Fortunately, the ideal of Peace has also been “germinating” in human consciousness in some form since our earliest beginnings.
 How and what can we do to make Peace attractive enough to be _profitable_ — _more profitable_ than our current ways?
 In _The Power of Myth_ TV series, Joseph Campbell declares that: “_The myths and legends of cultures and traditions across all of humanity have the same intention — to help each of us to open up, to be in touch with the Divine within._”

 In _The Urantia Book_, we are reminded that: “_Peace is the social yardstick measuring civilization's advancement ...
 War is rapidly becoming culturally bankrupt ... incapable of producing dividends of social gain in any way commensurate with the terrible losses attendant upon its invocation. ...
-While antagonisms are natural, peace is secured only by some sort of social regulative system._” [[UB 70:1.1](/en/The_Urantia_Book/70#p1_1)]
+While antagonisms are natural, peace is secured only by some sort of social regulative system._” <a id="a96_395"></a>[[UB 70:1.1](/en/The_Urantia_Book/70#p1_1)]

 Asking the truly comprehensive questions then, and sincerely listening to and considering the answers as early in the manifestation process as possible, can be decisive for the desired outcome.
 Otherwise, the unacknowledged or rejected questions persist in their unattended festering.
 Have you noticed that unresolved issues tend to persist unless, and until, they claim our attention?